dmjio/miso/README.md

 [2 of 2] Linking dist-newstyle/build/wasm32-wasi/ghc-9.12.2.20250327/app-0.1.0.0/x/app/build/app/app.wasm
 ```

-You have now successfully compiled Haskell `miso` code to Web Assembly.
-Congratulations.
+You have now successfully compiled Haskell `miso` code to Web Assembly 🔥

 But, we're not done yet.
 In order to view this in the browser there are still a few more steps.
 We need to add some additional files that emulate the [WASI interface](https://github.com/WebAssembly/WASI) in the browser (A [browser WASI shim](https://github.com/bjorn3/browser_wasi_shim)).